choncou/mars-rover-challenge/README.md

 ## Description
 The program has been split up into 2 main parts, each encapsulated within its own class.
+Each part has been tested to validate that their interfaces produce expected results when receiving specific inputs.
 The different parts, distributed by their responsibility of duties,
 are:

 ### 1. Mission Control